Between cold and flu season and the COVID-19 pandemic, many people are trying to keep their immune systems as healthy and strong as possible.

 Cold temperatures also cause blood vessels to constrict.
 When this happens, your respiratory tract gets fewer white blood cells that it needs to ward off respiratory infections like influenza and bacterial pneumonia.

-Another reason why you’re more likely to get sick in cold temperatures is because you’re probably spending less time outdoors, which can result in a drop in your Vitamin D levels.
-Your body’s immune system needs Vitamin D to function properly, so getting sunshine, taking a Vitamin D supplement or incorporating Vitamin D-rich foods into your diet are all useful wintertime strategies to stay as healthy as possible.
+Another reason why you’re more likely to get sick in cold temperatures is that you’re probably spending less time outdoors, which can result in a drop in your Vitamin D levels.
+Your body’s immune system needs Vitamin D to function properly, so getting sunshine, taking a Vitamin D supplement, or incorporating Vitamin D-rich foods into your diet are all useful wintertime strategies to stay as healthy as possible.
+Vitamin D helps against the risk of complications of infection.
+In COVID-19 it prevents an exaggerated inflammatory response that has been known to cause severe complications and an increased risk of death.

 Finally, there’s also research to suggest that your immune cells are more sluggish in cold temperatures than in warmer temperatures, which is why feeling cold or spending time in cold weather is more likely to make you sick.